section-engineering-education/engineering-education/content/articles/mocking-with-junit-and-mockito-the-why-and-how/index.md

 In proxy-based mocking, a proxy object imitates the actual object.
 We inject the proxy object as a dependency through either the constructor or the setter.
 Dependency Injection (DI) frameworks such as Spring utilize this form of mocking.
 This form of mocking is offered by Mocking frameworks such as *EasyMock*, *JMock*, and *Mockito*.
 However, there may be limitations in proxying static/private/final methods or a final class.

-In classloader-remapping-based mocking, a class loader remaps the reference to the `.class` file of a dependency to the `.class` file of the mock object.
+In classloader-remapping-based mocking, a class loader changes the reference to the `.class` file of a dependency to the `.class` file of the mock object.
 Thus, it loads the mock object rather than the actual object.
 Mocking frameworks such as *JMockit* and *PowerMock* support this form of mocking.
-Classloader-remapping-based mocking overcomes the limits of proxy-based mocking.
+Classloader-remapping-based mocking handles the limitations of proxy-based mocking.

 ### Mockito in use
 This section demonstrates the use of Mockito while building a Hostel Management System.
 The system allows the following actions: